 Green koi like this is much less common than other colors.
 It doesn’t have a set meaning, but you can use what green typically means for you.
 The cherry blossoms can refer to how quickly life can slip away.

 This blue koi is accompanied by the helmet and face mask traditionally worn by samurai.
 The blue can mean masculinity, while the samurai helmet can refer to a warrior’s spirit.
-Combined, this tattoo means that you will fight back.
+Combined, this tattoo of a koi fish means that you will fight back.

-This lovely tattoo features two golden koi over a woman with Cherry blossoms separating them.
+This lovely tattoo of a koi fish features two golden koi over a woman with Cherry blossoms separating them.
 The koi refers to prosperity.
-The woman is wearing a traditional Japanese kimono, giving this tattoo a strong Japanese feeling.
+The woman is wearing a traditional Japanese kimono, giving this tattoo of a koi fish a strong Japanese feeling.

 A red koi like this can mean power, bravery, or an intense love that you are fighting for.
 The falling leaves place this in autumn.
 It can also refer to life fading away much like the greenery fades and dies as winter approaches.